ticofab/The-Things-Network-Android-SDK/README.md

 Please refer to the sample app.
 These are the main steps:

-1) Get a TTNRestClient instance:
+1) Get a TTNMqttClient instance:

 ```java
 // instantiate a new client passing host, app EUI and access key, device to track ("+" for all devices)